phanturne/leetcode-solutions/README.md

 ideas are from the top posts of the dicussion section of the problem.
 After studying various implementations from others, I just added comments and stylized the code to the solutions I prefer.

-*Note: I do not claim credit for any of the solutions.
-Some solutions are uncited because I lost the source to the implementations.*
+*Note: I do not claim credit for any of the solutions.*

 | Number| Title | Solution | Difficulty |
 |:-----:|:-----:|:--------:|:----------:|